plerpsandplerps/Sprouting-Tales/docs/Introduction/Basics.md

 ### Player and Adventurer

-The participants other than the Guide take on the role of a **Player** controlling an **Adventurer**.
+The participants other than the Guide are **Players** taking on the role of **Adventurers**.
 An Adventurer is a main character in the fictional story.
 Together the Adventurers form a **Party**, a group of allies journeying together through the fictional narrative.

 ## How to Play a Tabletop Roleplaying Game